Landing Zone File Transfer

 Validating Files

 To ensure your uploaded files are OK for being transferred into the project sample data, you can call on SODAR to validate them.
-To do this in the Landing Zones UI, open the dropdown next to your landing zone in the zone list and click Validate Files.
+To do this in the Landing Zones UI, open the dropdown next to your landing zone in the zone list and select Validate Files.

-An MD5 checksum file is missing.
+• An checksum file is missing.

+If there have been problems with multiple files, all the errors are detailed sequentially in the zone status info.
 At this point you can go back to fix the problems with your files and retry validation again.

 Moving Files